SystemsApproach/private5g/core.rst

-their place because (a) UMD and UMR are assumed to be part of the global identity mapping service discussed in Section 5.1, and (b) 3GPP specifies the interface by which the various components request service from each other (e.g., AMF connects to the RAN via the N2 depicted in the figure).
+their place because (a) UMD and UMR are assumed to be part of the global identity mapping service discussed in Section 5.1, and (b) 3GPP specifies the interface by which the various components request service from each other (e.g., AMF connects to the RAN via the N2 interface depicted in the figure).
 We will see how to cope with such issues in Section 5.3, where we talk about implementation details in more detail.